asllop/AppOS/README.md

 #### 3. Make

-Just it, from a terminal run:
+From a terminal run:

 	$ make

-Resulting binary is stored in **build** directory.
+The resulting binary will be stored in **build** directory.

 #### 4. Run